athomicus/arduino_pomodoro_clock/README.md

 How it works
 - clock showing animation
-- when you click button then using interrupotion function set variable  counting_active = true
+- when you click button then using interruption function will set variable  counting_active to  <b>true</b>
 ```C
  ISR(PCINT1_vect)  //przerwanie
  {